ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/006-broadcast-to-facebook.md

 ### Ending a Facebook Live Broadcast

-Click <samp>Finish</samp>.
+Click <samp class="blue">Finish</samp>.

 (Well, that was brief.)

 ### After a Facebook Live Broadcast

-After clicking <samp>Finish</samp> we'll present you with a message confirming your broadcast has ended, and offer several options for your next steps.
+After clicking <samp class="blue">Finish</samp> we'll present you with a message confirming your broadcast has ended, and offer several options for your next steps.

 On Facebook, a recording of your Live broadcast is now a post on where ever your stream was posted—Profile, Page, Group, Event, etc. Facebook does this automatically.